Last updated on June 5th, 2023 at 11:45 am

 Dehumidifiers can do wonders for your RV, and thankfully it’s a small enough space that you won’t have to break the bank to buy one!
 These little machines are compact, lightweight, and do wonders for moisture in small spaces.

 You shouldn’t have to worry about dehumidifiers using too many amps but always check and make sure you have adequate amperage to dedicate to it as well as storage space.
-You won’t need to set aside much extra space and in exchange you have a reusable moisture reducer!
+You won’t need to set aside much extra space and in exchange, you have a reusable moisture reducer!

 If you’re looking for a solid option that will last years, I recommend this little one from HomeLabs which you can see on Amazon.
 That model is packed with features, including a handy auto shut off but if you’re looking for something that’s extremely budget-friendly you can’t beat this calcium chloride-based dehumidifier on Amazon.
-No amps required!
+No amps are required!

-Turn on Your Fans
+Turn On Fans

 My vintage rig did not have a roof fan installed in it when my partner and I purchased it.
 After a year and a half of full timing in our self-renovated rig, we both agree that our powerful roof fan was the best purchase we could have made!

 Turning on your fan might not be ideal in winter, but if you need the moisture out fast, turn on your fans and have them point outside.
-The moisture will be sucked out of your rig, especially if you have a reverse flow roof fan!
+The moisture will be sucked out of your rig, especially if you have a reverse-flow roof fan!
 This is the only way I survive Pacific Northwest winters in my RV!

-Seek Alternate Fuel for Heating and Cooking
+Seek Alternate Fuel For Heating And Cooking

 Propane lets a lot of excess moisture into the air.
 Electric cooking appliances may become your best friend in the wintertime.
 Electric heating is also a better option when it comes to moisture in your RV, and woodstoves are all the rage right now.
 Burning wood produces the dryest heat, though this may be a renovation that you never plan on doing.

 If you are looking for both a quick camping trip solution as well as a long-term storage solution, there are many moisture rid products on the market.
-DampRid is a well known one, and there will be many brands in the RV section of your local store.
+DampRid is a well-known one, and there will be many brands in the RV section of your local store.

-These chemicals and charcoals absorb moisture in the air over time, and they only last a few weeks to a couple months depending on the brand and amount of moisture in your rig.
-However, these little packs can do wonders inside your RV if you are planning to store it!
+These chemicals and charcoals absorb moisture in the air over time, and they only last a few weeks to a couple of months depending on the brand and amount of moisture in your rig.
+However, these little packs can do wonders inside your RV if you are planning to store them!

 Keeping moisture out of your RV while you’re storing it is much easier than if you want to keep the moisture out while camping.
-However, hopefully some of these solutions work for your moisture problems!
+However, hopefully, some of these solutions work for your moisture problems!

 If you are storing your RV for winter, your batteries, propane tanks, and water tank also require some maintenance.
 Your batteries should be stored outside of your RV and disconnected.
 You should have a battery charger for them as well, and keep them charging until they are full.
 Be sure to not overcharge, and store them in a dry place.

-Your propane tanks should also be disconnected from your RV while it is in storage, unless you have a cover for them attached to the RV.
+Your propane tanks should also be disconnected from your RV while it is in storage unless you have a cover for them attached to the RV.
 Propane tanks can rust if left out in the rain or other elements, and many people find success keeping them covered under a tarp away from any potentially flammable places.

-Other Storage and Covering Tips
+Other RV Storage And Covering Tips

 - Use lightly scented dryer sheets around your RV (shoved into cracks and corners) to keep the rodents and other pests at bay